Scan HTML for XSS vulnerabilities and OWASP Top 10 security issues instantly

 This page processes content locally in your browser (no upload).

 HTML security scanning is the process of testing HTML code for security vulnerabilities and potential attack vectors.
-An HTML security scanner analyzes your code to detect XSS (Cross-Site Scripting) vulnerabilities, missing security headers, insecure resources, and other OWASP Top 10 security issues that could expose your website and users to attacks.
+Our free HTML security scanner analyzes your code to detect XSS (Cross-Site Scripting) vulnerabilities, missing security headers, insecure resources, and other OWASP Top 10 security issues that could expose your website and users to attacks.
+This html security scanner browser tool helps you scan html code for vulnerabilities instantly.

 When you build websites, it's essential to ensure they're secure against common web vulnerabilities.
 Inline event handlers (onclick, onerror) can lead to XSS attacks.
 Missing Content Security Policy (CSP) headers leave your site vulnerable to injection attacks.
 External links without rel="noopener" can enable tabnabbing attacks.
-An HTML security scanner helps you identify and fix these issues to achieve OWASP Top 10 compliance and protect your website from security threats.
+Our html security scanner for developers helps you identify and fix these issues to achieve OWASP Top 10 compliance and protect your website from security threats.
+Scan HTML security before deployment to ensure compliance.
+For more HTML tools, explore our HTML Tools collection.

 <!DOCTYPE html>